Ellemms/Training-Project/README.md

 2 - run the command "npm install" in terminal your IDE;

+3 - add your api key to the .env file ( in use https://openweathermap.org );

-3 - run the command "npm run dev" and follow the link in your IDE's terminal;
+4 - run the command "npm run dev";

+5 - follow the link in your IDE's terminal;

 ## React + TypeScript + Vite